 Silver Glory String of Hearts Vs. String of Hearts

-Their growth habits, care requirements, and growth rate are also similar.
+The growth habits, care requirements, and growth rate of Silver Glory String of Hearts and String of Hearts are similar.
 So, it is easy to get baffled by these two varieties.

 However, you can easily differentiate between them meticulously by inspecting their leaves.